Meet the fastest woman in Iran, setting records on and off the track

 Fasihi can outrun just about anything, but her Olympic journey has been complicated and inspiring in equal measure.

-It’s 2021, in Konya, Turkey, at the fifth edition of the Islamic Solidarity Games.
+Tehran, Iran – It’s 2021, in Konya, Turkey, at the fifth edition of the Islamic Solidarity Games.

 Farzaneh Fasihi’s heart races as she bends into position at the start line, the lingering effects of a COVID-19 infection still wearing her down.